The diamond certificate is an original but the diamond is switched, not corresponding with the genuine certificate

 Some general advice:

-Like any major diamond city NY, Dubai and Antwerp also has its 'tourist trap' and mass jewelry stores, also open on weekend.
+Like any major diamond city New York, London, Dubai, Sidney and Antwerp also has its 'tourist trap' and mass jewelry stores, also open on weekend.

 Avoid buying in the streets around the Central Sation, the Appelmansstraat, Vestingstraat, Keyserlei and Pelikaanstraat;

 so you'd better make sure you visit only official Antwerp Diamond Exchange (bourse) registered diamantairs, if in doubt ask for a their registration-member number.

 To smart people think they can buy cheapest in the street at "tourist trap shops"